 Ocean storms, both hurricanes and northeasters, pound the barrier islands and are instrumental in the reality of these shifting sands: they move.
 The islands themselves roll over as they migrate toward the mainland.
 Storm waves throw loads of sand all the way across the low, narrow islands, creating what geologists call "overwash fans."
 The fan of sand, now on the sound side of the island, is colonized by vegetation to become salt marsh, while the beach on the ocean side is eroded away, so that the position of the island has literally moved.

 Ultimately, Ribbon of Sand is both celebration of and lament for a singular and ephemeral corner of the natural world.

-Ribbon of Sand was produced by John Grabowska, who also created a related Yellowstone: Land to Life Web site.
+Ribbon of Sand was produced by John Grabowska.

-Read exclusive interviews, watch video and view a slide show of the famed Outer Banks of North Carolina at idahoptv.org/ribbonofsand.
+- See exclusive content about the Outer Banks of North Carolina at idahoptv.org/ribbonofsand.

-Take a boat trip three miles off-shore to the islands of Cape Lookout National Seashore.
+- Take a boat trip to the islands of Cape Lookout National Seashore.

 - Find out why Time Magazine names Rachel Carson as one of the 100 most influential people of the 20th century.